-- 3. Bleed air completely from the hydraulic oil reservoir. - 4.
-Visually inspect the hydraulic cylinder for any signs of leakage, such as oil spots, drips, or accumulated oil around seals and connections.
-Examine the cylinder's exterior surface for dents, scratches, or any damage that could affect its performance. - 5.
-Check the rod and piston for signs of wear, corrosion, or scoring.
-Run your fingers along their surfaces to detect irregularities.
-Gently inspect the rod seals and wiper seals for cracks, tears, or deterioration.
-If the cylinder requires disassembly for a more thorough inspection, contact Customer Service.
-If any issues are detected or if the cylinder's performance is compromised, contact Customer Service. - 6.
+- Hang a "DO NOT OPERATE" sign on the joystick to prevent accidental machine activation during inspection. - For your safety and a longer service life of the hydraulic cylinders, it is recommended that you have them checked and serviced by a certified mechanist. - 1.
+Park the excavator on a level and stable surface.
+Lower the bucket onto the ground and turn off the engine. - 2.
+Wait for sufficient time for the hydraulic system to cool down completely to avoid exposure to hot and pressurized components. - 3.
+Bleed air completely from the hydraulic oil reservoir. - 4.
+Visually check the hydraulic cylinder for any signs of leakage, such as oil spots, drips, or accumulated oil around seals and connections. - Check the cylinder's exterior surface for dents, scratches, or any damage that could affect its performance.

+- 5. Check the rod and piston for signs of wear, corrosion, or scoring.
+Run your fingers along their surfaces to detect irregularities. - Gently check the rod seals and wiper seals for cracks, tears, or deterioration.
+If the cylinder requires disassembly for a more thorough inspection, contact Customer Service. - 6.
+Execute one of the following depending on your checking result: - If everything is in order: - a.
+Reassemble any components that were disassembled. - b.
+Remove any safety measures. - c.
+Test the hydraulic cylinder's functionality through controlled movements. - If you encounter any abnormal behavior or suspect an issue during testing: - a.
+Immediately turn off the engine. - b.
+Contact Customer Service. - c.
 Reassemble any components that were disassembled. - 7.
-If everything is in order, remove any safety measures, start the machine, and test the hydraulic cylinder's functionality through controlled movements. - 8.
-If you encounter any abnormal behavior or suspect an issue during testing, immediately turn off the engine and seek professional assistance. - 9.
 Keep a detailed record of the inspection, including findings and actions taken, for future reference and maintenance tracking.

-Checking the Hydraulic Oil Level
+7.6.2 Checking the Hydraulic Oil Level